 Here at Codal, we recommend using a state-of-the-art eCommerce platform like BigCommerce or Shopify to power your site, since they are equipped to handle sophisticated load balancing.
 As a trusted partner to both BigCommerce and Shopify, we can assist in migrating your site to one of these platforms.

-Interested in learning more about load balancing?
+Interested in learning more about load balancing and how to prepare your online business for BFCM?
 Get in touch with Codal today!